hydraulic-institute/edb/source/00_introduction-definitions-references/05_additional-resources.md

 ### Pump PROfiles

 If you are entering the workforce, changing jobs, or are simply curious, Pump PROfiles is a series of articles where you can learn about the career in the pump and fluid handling industry, and the skills needed to be successful.
-There are great opportunities within the industry, so click <a href="https://www.pumps.org/pump-profiles/" target="_blank">here</a> to explore the profile of some of the positions.
+There are great opportunities within the industry.
+Click <a href="https://www.pumps.org/pump-profiles/" target="_blank">here</a> to explore the profile of some of the positions.

 ### Training